-The development of compact optical and electromagnetic sensors is a key step in developing on-chip measurement capabilities.
-While a wide variety of quantities can potentially be measured, many issues such as accuracy, calibration, reproducibility, and sensitivity must be carefully addressed for such measurements to deliver in a high-throughput, compact on-chip environment.
+The development of compact optical and electromagnetic sensors is a key step in developing suites of on-chip measurement capabilities.
+While a wide variety of quantities can potentially be measured, many fundamental issues such as accuracy, calibration, reproducibility, and interoperability must be carefully addressed in high-throughput, compact, on-chip environments.

 Electromagnetic and optical techniques can be exploited to develop rapid, accurate measurements for a wide range of complex fluids, such as cell suspensions, biomolecules, and nanoparticles in solution.
 Many properties of biological samples can be revealed by exposing them to high-frequency (microwave or millimeter-wave) electromagnetic stimuli, and NIST is devising on-chip microwave standards that will provide NIST-traceable power measurements for frequencies as high as 100 GHz.

 For example, the ways in which cells and other objects become charged and polarized in response to electric fields (their dielectric properties) reveal important information about cell membranes as well as external and internal chemistry.
 By simply varying the measurement frequency from the kHz regime to hundreds of GHz, one can discriminate between membrane properties, intracellular properties, and nuclear properties.
 NIST researchers are developing such metrology for on-chip, broadband dielectric measurements.